Alvaro Luna Hernandez: Activist career

 Hernandez settled in Houston with his wife.
 Immediately following his release, he became the national coordinator of the Ricardo Adape Guerra defense committee and is credited as being a major influence in Adape Guerra's conviction being overturned.
 He founded a national civil rights group on behalf of Mexican-Americans, The National Movement of La Raza, and did extensive community work with "Stop the Violence Youth Committee, and the Prisoners Solidarity Committee".
 Hernandez also helped to negotiate truces between Hispanic street gangs in Pasadena, Texas, following a spate of shootings.
 He also worked internationally, speaking in 1993 to the United Nations General Assembly regarding the United States' mistreatment of political prisoners.

 1996 arrest

 In 1996, while organizing against police brutality in Chicano communities an officer came to Hernandez home on July 18, to arrest him on a robbery charge.
-During the encounter Hernandez knocked the gun from the officers hand while it was pointed at him before fleeing.
+During the encounter Hernandez knocked the gun from the officer's hand while it was pointed at him before fleeing.
 An act that Hernandez claimed was in self defense as he says the officer had drawn his weapon in the middle of their conversation intending to shoot him while unarmed.
 Hernandez later surrendered to police and though he was found to have been innocent of the robbery, was convicted for assaulting the police officer by knocking the gun from the officers hand and given a fifty-year sentence.
 Since then Hernandez has been likened to a political prisoner by many human rights activists who have pushed the Inter-American Commission on Human Rights and Organization of American States into investigating his case.